ignacioxyz/kanban-app/README.md

 # Kanban App with Real-Time Collaboration

 This is a Kanban app that supports real-time collaboration.
+Please note that it does not support mobile devices, as this feature was not requested in the job offer, and the app had already become quite large.

 ## Getting Started